Creating a Culture of Innovation in Small Companies

 The first thing you need if you want to focus on innovation is the right people.
 A creative team is one that is made up of people from various backgrounds and disciplines.
-Most important, your end user should be represented.
+Most important, your end user should be also represented.
 They are perfectly placed to share stories of what works with your current products and what doesn’t.
-And they can talk about the pain points as a consumer and what they experience elsewhere.
+In addition, they can talk about the pain points as a consumer and about their experience elsewhere.

 A multi-disciplinary team will help you bring together experts in visual design, user research and the technologists required to turn your visions into reality, once you get to that point.

-Also consider the make up of your teams from different angles: do you have a diverse and balanced group covering a wide range of demographic backgrounds?
+Also, consider the forming of your teams from different angles: do you have a diverse and balanced group covering a wide range of demographic backgrounds?
 A young female graduate is likely to have a very different outlook and background to draw from than a male executive nearing retirement (although both, of course, are equally valid).

-In short, you will struggle to be a company that values innovation and comes up with creative ideas if you can’t put the right people together to solve your problems.
+In short, you will struggle to be a company that values innovation and comes up with creative ideas if you fail to put the right people together to solve your problems.